oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 | PC8 | 12   | 172.20.12.8 | 172.20.12.254 |
 | PC9 | 11   | 172.20.11.9 | 172.20.11.254 |

-table 18 - PCs IP addresse assignments
+table 18 - PCs IP address assignments

 We decided, that the last octet of the assigned IP address corresponds to the PC number